Neurological Surgery Residency

 The educational environment at Corewell Health in West Michigan provides sufficient exposure in all neurosurgical domains.
 Through its resources and commitment to excellence, the program provides the means by which high-caliber graduates may be recruited within the department to perpetuate a strong academic standard and clinical performance.

-Furthermore, the residents have year-round access to various facilities such as animal labs for vascular anastomosis training, cadaver labs for spine and skull base procedures, and beachside training microscope to practice and improve their surgical skills.
+Furthermore, the residents have year-round access to various facilities such as animal labs for vascular anastomosis training, cadaver labs for spine and skull base procedures, and benchside training microscope to practice and improve their surgical skills.

 Research is supported by the Corewell Health Research Institute and collaborations are established with several research enterprises, including Michigan State University, Van Andel Institute, and Grand Valley State University.
 Opportunities exist to establish clinical and translational research projects in collaboration within the Department of Clinical Neurosciences, as well as with faculty in these neighboring institutions.
 Departmental faculty are engaged in several clinical trials, government-supported projects, and graduate studies programs.